knative/docs/docs/versioned/admin/admin-overview.md

 Knative uses Kubernetes YAML manifests to define and configure system components.
 These manifests include core resources, custom resource definitions (CRDs), and extensibility features.
 As with Kubernetes, these configuration resources are declarative and can be managed using the `kubectl` CLI tool or with continuous delivery tools.

-This section provides an overview of the current configurations procedures in the Knative documentation of interest to Administrators.
+The following sections provide an overview of the current configurations procedures of interest to Administrators.

 ### Network options